SamwelOpiyo/machine_statistics_collection_system/README.md

 - Change directory: `cd Source`
 - Install requirements: `pip install -r requirements.txt` (you almost certainly want to do this in a virtualenv).
 - Create Database: `python Create_Database.py`
-- Start the ssh service in Linux: `systemctl start ssh`
+- Start the ssh service in Linux: `systemctl start ssh`(Ensure ssh service is started in clients and python 2.7.x is installed)
+- Edit config.xml and email_config.json with appropriate configurations
 - Run the System: `python Server_Script.py`